Lorti/manu.ninja/src/pages/2017-12-13-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 }
 ~~~

-The ship gets loaded via `loadAsset('ship')` and then added to an empty `THREE.Object3D()`.
-This way we can return the empty object immediately and start the game before the asset is fully loaded.
-With this lazy-loading of 3D models we could also render a placeholder object in the meantime, like a sphere or a model with less level of detail than the original.
-Most modern 3D games use such LOD rendering techniques.
+The ship factory calls `loadAsset('ship')` and then adds it to an empty `Object3D`.
+This way we can return the container immediately and start the game before the asset is fully loaded.
+Using this lazy-loading of 3D models you could also render a placeholder object, like a sphere or a model with less level of detail than the original.
+Almost all modern 3D games use such LOD rendering techniques.

-As the ship has multiple shapes we need to traverse them and set each node to cast shadows.
-For the ship's sail we also want the materials to be rendered double-sided.
+As the ship consists of multiple shapes we have to traverse them and explicitly set each node to cast shadows.
+Also the ship's sail is a surface shape, not a volumetric shape, so we want the materials to be rendered double-sided.

 ~~~js
 function shipFactory() {